Few talent development decisions have a bigger impact on your company’s future success than which leadership training program you invest in.

 - Global Mentor Network

 - The Darkest Horse

 With thousands of vendors to choose from across a variety of price ranges and presentation methods, it’s not an easy decision.
-In fact, U.S. companies spent $165 billion in training in 2020, according to the business learning publication Training Industry.
+In fact, U.S. companies spent $92.3 billion on training between 2020 and 2021, according to the business learning publication Training Magazine.
 Yet, a Harvard Business School paper found that just 10 percent of training programs are effective.